Davila Toganivalu

-Adi Asilina Davila Toganivalu is a Fijian academic and businesswoman.
+Adi Asilina Davila Toganivalu is a Fijian academic and businesswoman who was the first woman appointed to a company board in Fiji.
+She is a sister of former President of Fiji Kamisese Mara.

+Toganivalu was educated at the University of Southern Queensland in Toowoomba, Australia, whence she graduated with bachelor's degrees in education.
+She was one of Fiji's first pre-school teachers, working at the YWCA kindergarten in Suva, and later co-ordinated the pre-school education programme at the University of the South Pacific.
+She later worked for UNICEF as a regional educational officer.

-It was announced on 7 January 2006 that Toganivalu had been appointed to the board of the Fiji Times Ltd., the first woman to hold such a position.
+In January 2006 Toganivalu was appointed to the board of the Fiji Times, the first woman to hold such a position.
 The appointment, which is for three years, was approved by News Limited in Sydney, Australia, the parent company of the Fiji Times.
 She was chosen to fill a vacancy caused by the resignation of Ratu Joni Madraiwiwi, left the board following his election to the Vice-Presidency of Fiji at the beginning of 2005.

-Toganivalu is a member of the Vuanirewa clan, the traditional rulers of Lau and is sister to Ratu Sir Kamisese Mara, the former President and Prime Minister.
-She was educated at the University of Southern Queensland in Toowoomba, Australia, whence she graduated with bachelor's and master's degrees in education.
-Her career began in 1966 with a supervisory position with the YWCA kindergarten in Suva, and subsequently taught in Toowoomba while studying for her master's degree.
+In May 2009 she was selected as part of the judging panel for the Pride of Fiji Awards.

 In the leadup to the 2022 Fijian general election she was one of a group of women who challenged the constitutionality of a new electoral law which required married women to re-register as voters.